letstri/nixle/docs/index.md

 hero:
   name: 'ScaleX'
   text: 'Universal server-side architectural framework'
-  tagline: Use many frameworks with one structure
+  tagline: Use one of many frameworks with one structure
   actions:
     - theme: brand
       text: Getting Started